-19059.
+1 19059.
 A person who does not possess the minimum qualifications for the class to which the position belongs shall not be appointed under a temporary appointment.
-A temporary appointee shall not acquire any probationary or permanent status or rights, and time spent under temporary appointment shall not contribute to the probationary period if the appointee is subsequently successful in an examination and is certified and appointed to the position.
+A temporary 4 appointee shall not acquire any probationary or permanent status or rights, and time spent under temporary appointment shall not contribute to the probationary period if the appointee is 6 7 subsequently successful in an examination and is certified and 8 appointed to the position.
+9

-- 19062.5.
-The department may establish eligibility requirements governing movement of employees between full-time, part-time, and intermittent positions. - SEC.
-64. Section 19082 of the Government Code is amended to read: - 19082.
-The department may provide for the establishment, maintenance, and use of preferred limited-term lists. - SEC.
-65. Section 19101 of the Government Code is amended to read: - 19101.
+- 10 SEC.
+56. Section 19062.5 of the Government Code is amended 11 to read: - 19062.5.
+The department may establish eligibility requirements governing movement of employees between full-time, part-time, and intermittent positions.

+- 16 SEC.
+57. Section 19082 of the Government Code is amended 17 to read: - 18 19082.
+The department may provide for the establishment, 19 maintenance, and use of preferred limited-term lists.

+- SEC.
+58. Section 19101 of the Government Code is amended 21 22 to read: - 19101.
 The department or a designated appointing authority may establish employment lists from which intermittent appointments may be made.
-Eligibles shall be certified in accordance with their position on the appropriate employment list and their willingness to accept appointment to such position as "intermittent employees." - SEC.
-66. Section 19140 of the Government Code is amended to read: - 19140. (a) In addition to reinstatement required under any other section, an appointing power may, in his or her discretion, reinstate any person having probationary or permanent status who was separated from his or her position (1) by resignation, (2) by service retirement, (3) by termination from limited-term, temporary, career executive assignment, or exempt appointment, (4) under Section 19996.2, or (5) without a break in continuity of state service to accept another civil service or exempt appointment.
-In addition, an employee who was separated from his or her position under Section 19585 shall have permissive reinstatement eligibility to that position when he or she again meets the requirements for continuing employment in that position, and shall have permissive reinstatement eligibility for any other position as provided by this section. - (b) Reinstatement shall be undertaken subject to rule. - (c) Reinstatement shall be undertaken within three years if the employee, at the time of separation, was a member of the California Highway Patrol. - 38 (d) For reinstatement after separation, for members of the 39 California Highway Patrol, the time spent in any of the following
+Eligibles shall be certified in accordance with their position on the appropriate employment list and their willingness to accept appointment to such position as "intermittent employees."

+- SEC.
+59. Section 19140 of the Government Code is amended to read: - 19140. (a) In addition to reinstatement required under any other section, an appointing power may, in his or her discretion, reinstate any person having probationary or permanent status who was separated from his or her position (1) by resignation, (2) by service retirement, (3) by termination from limited-term, temporary, career executive assignment, or exempt appointment, (4) under Section 19996.2, or (5) without a break in continuity of state service to accept another civil service or exempt appointment.
+In addition, an employee who was separated from his or her position under Section 19585 shall have permissive reinstatement eligibility to that position when he or she again meets the requirements for continuing employment in that position, and shall have permissive reinstatement eligibility for any other position as provided by this section.